 Texas State University School Psychology students submit two case studies during the internship year, (optimally to be submitted near the end of the first semester of the internship).
 The case studies are one component of the program's performance-based assessment of students (please refer to the program handbook for other components of the assessment) to ensure that our graduates have the skills necessary for the practice of school psychology.
-Students should work closely with their university supervisors in the planning and execution of the case studies.
-The Program has elected to use the NCSP Case Study format, described below.
-Case studies are evaluated by Program faculty (University supervisors).
+Students should work closely with their university supervisors in the planning and execution of the case studies are evaluated by Program faculty (University supervisors).
 Students are responsible for obtaining informed consent from parents for the internship case studies.
 GAS rating scales are required to accompany each case study.